 My God created an entire human body out of dust.
 He made a second one out of a rib.
 What’s so difficult about a mere limb?

 The following miracle happened in August 2013.
 At three years old, Carlos’ ear drum was surgically removed.
 Now, he can hear clearly.
-That’s a creative miracle that I consider to be equivalent to an amputee regrowing a limb — something was surgically removed that regrew after prayer.
-Here’s the video of the miracle taking place along with the testimony:
+That’s a creative miracle that I consider to be equivalent to an amputee regrowing a limb — something was surgically removed that then regrew after prayer.
+Here’s the video of the miracle taking place along with Carlos’ own testimony:

 In June of 2015, Carlos contacted me to say that he has had hearing tests each yearat work, and each time, his hearing in that ear is even better!